 [Charcoal/graphite/ink/acrylic on paper, receipt, photos, software sketch, video, 2020]

 Made during involvement with the UCSC wildcat strike, these drawings use an aesthetic motif taken from images of protest.
-Specifically, they make use of the backs of protest signs that the artist helped to construct.
+Specifically, they make use of the backs of protest signs that I helped to construct.

-The sign (as in symbol) from the back of the signs (as in things to hold) has also moved through people, places, and media.
-Its ebb and flow, appearance and disappearance, leads to working with the motif in multiplicities and gestures in the digital space.
+The sign (as in symbol) from the backs of the signs (as in things to hold) also moved through people, places, and media.
+Its ebb and flow, appearance and disappearance, led to working with the motif in multiplicities and gestures in the digital space.

-The video work takes news footage where the sign appears to investigate their residue in a time based medium to see what might emerge.
+The video work takes news footage where the sign appeared to investigate its residue in a time based medium to see what might emerge.